SootyEngine/sooty/README.md

 ![](readme/data_2.png)

 # Tree View (wip)
 An alternative FileSystem, that let's you go to specific lines and view how files are connected.

+Files have to be manually opened in editor once before they can be opened with TreeView.

 ![](readme/tree_view.png)